 \subsection{Temporal Signal Dependent Convolution}

 Temporal information provides rich, discriminative information that could significantly enhance machine learning models.
 As an example, EEG signals have a very high temporal resolution.
-While traditionally being studied in the frequency or spectral domain, the time domain analysis of EEG signals provide great potential in enhancing Brain Computer Interfaces (BCI).
+While traditionally being studied in the frequency or spectral domain, time domain analysis of EEG signals provides great potential in enhancing Brain Computer Interfaces (BCI).

-We focus here on two common temporal domain node-space functions, given graph signals $x$ we define:
+We focus here on two common temporal domain node-space functions.
+Given graph signals $\mathbf{x}$, we define:

-\begin{itemize} \item \textbf{Instantaneous correlation(IC):}
+\begin{itemize} \item \textbf{Instantaneous Correlation (IC):}